You won’t be bored at Camp Siloam. We offer a wide variety of activities — including a few you’ll only find here!

 Ultimate Frisbee is played at open rec on one of our lighted fields or during some summers, as a tournament.
 Ultimate Frisbee is a combination of football and frisbee.
 It’s a game for those who like to run and those who love frisbee.
 Competitive games are a blast on our east ball-field.
 The ballfields are always available for Ultimate Frisbee games.

-The Screaminator sounds as if it is one of the crazy inventions of Dr. Doofenshmirtz from Phineas and Ferb.
-However, it is much more than that — it is a group activity where a camper is harnessed into a giant swing.
+The Screaminator is a group activity where a camper is harnessed into a giant swing.
 Their friends then haul them up a 40 foot telephone pole using pulleys and ropes.
 Then, the camper releases and swings out and up over the creek.
 Typically, a nice, joyful scream erupts from the camper before the swing catches them and swoops them out over the water.
 The Screaminator is only available during the summer.

 Multiple locations of this classic southern tailgate game are available at Camp Siloam.
 Two to four participants play at each set.
 Recreational games are available each afternoon during open recreation and during the evening.
 Tournaments are sometimes organized during the summer.
-Cornhole is available in all seasons.
+Cornhole is available during all seasons.

 First Time At Camp

 Camp Siloam is for campers who have completed 3rd-12th grade.
 Children camps are for campers who have completed 3rd-6th grade (Children campers).
 Student camps are for campers who have completed 6th-12th grade (Student campers).
 However, church leaders may direct campers who have completed the 6th grade to either the Children or Student programs.
 Campers in the first summer after high school graduation are welcome to come to camp as Student campers.